-The maximum average price for SSE Airtricity's domestic and small business customers in Greater Belfast will increase to 117.15 pence per therm from 1 April 2021.
-This equates to an increase of 9.8% to the bills of all domestic customers and small business customers using less than 2,500 therms per annum.
+The maximum average price for SSE Airtricity's domestic and small business customers in Greater Belfast will therefore increase to 198.32 pence per therm from 1 April 2022.
+This equates to an increase of 39% to the bills of all domestic customers and small business customers using less than 2,500 therms per annum.
+This 39% increase is not the full amount that SSE Airtricity could have increased the tariff by if they had passed through the full increase in the usual way.